 Access to manual filing systems (i.e. non-electronic systems) will be controlled by a key management system.
 All files that contain personal data will be locked away in lockable storage units, such as a filing cabinet or a document safe, when not in use.

 Keys to storage units will be stored securely.
-[Insert job title] will be responsible for giving individuals access to the safe place.
+School Business Manager will be responsible for giving individuals access to the safe place.
 Access will only be given to individuals who require it to carry out legitimate business functions.
-Where a PIN is used, the password will be changed every three months or whenever a member of staff leaves the organisation, whichever is sooner.

 Electronic Systems

 Access to electronic systems will be controlled through a system of user authentication.
 Individuals will be given access to electronic filing systems if required to carry out legitimate functions.
-Two factor authentication will be implemented across all critical electronic systems.

 Individuals will be required to regularly change their password and usernames will be suspended either when an individual is on long-term absence or when an individual leaves our employment.